bordenit/LetsEncrypt/test/Integration/README.md

 ## CI/CD With Docker
 Automated tests run on each pull request to build all .csproj files in this repository.
 This testing utilized GitHub Actions and Ansible scripts to deploy a container to a public facing Docker host on Ubuntu.
 This can be used in a forked repo as well, you just need to change the environment variables on the DockerCI.yml file.
 This can be expanded to other operating systems in the future.

+Following deployment, the page on the deployed container is checked for a matching GITHUB_SHA value that matches the commit that triggered the container build.